collectiegroesbeek/collectiegroesbeek/README.md

 ### Python

-Make sure your system has Python 3.
+Make sure your system has Python 3.10 or higher.
 In this guide I'm using `pip`, but that may be `pip3` on your system.

 ### Install nginx
 nginx is the webserver we'll use.
 You can install nginx with `apt`: